 by Corinne Moulder, Director of Business Development (Originally Published on IngramSpark)

-Just like you can’t write a book for “everyone,” you can’t expect all media to be a fit for you and your book.
-Sure, a plug on Good Morning America or a review in the New York Times would be a major accomplishment for any author; however, if your readers aren’t watching that program or reading that newspaper, you’re not likely to see any spike in visibility that could lead to sales.
+Finding the best publicity for your book begins with pitching it to the right media — those who would most likely be interested.
+Just as no author can write a book to please everyone, the same thing goes for media.
+There is no doubt that a plug on Good Morning America or a review in The New York Times is a significant accomplishment for every author.
+But if your readers aren’t tuned in to that show or reading that newspaper, you’re not likely to see any increased visibility that could lead to sales.
 So how do you know what book publicity is the right fit for you and your book?

 1) Identify the Media Outlets Your Target Readers Follow

-A business trade magazine that is specifically geared towards construction company owners would be a prime fit for a finance author whose book offers finance tips for small businesses.
-While the trade may only reach 2,000 readers, these are 2,000 readers who need the knowledge—much more than the millions of individuals with diverse career backgrounds who may tune in to Good Morning America.
-While it’s important to aim high and set goals, don’t discount the fact that building awareness amongst your core readers in highly focused outlets first gives you footing to achieve bigger feats.
+A business trade magazine and its website that are specifically geared toward construction company owners would be a prime fit for a finance author whose book offers financial tips for small businesses.
+While the trade may only reach 2,000 readers, these are 2,000 readers who want and need the knowledge—much more than the millions of individuals with diverse career backgrounds who may tune in to Good Morning America.
+While it’s essential to aim high and set goals, don’t discount the fact that building awareness among your core readers in highly focused outlets gives you footing to achieve more significant feats.